-Even if our goal is to build a product that will have multiple users (i.e. collaborative tool, marketplace, or platform), we need to think strongly about single user utility first because if it’s not useful for one person then it won’t be useful for 2 or 10 or a million people.
+Even if our goal is to build a product that will have multiple users (i.e. collaborative tool, the marketplace, or platform), we need to think strongly about single-user utility first because if it’s not useful for one person then it won’t be useful for 2 or 10 or a million people.

 Here are some of the questions we can ask to identify the habit loop.